Electric machine: Generator action

 When the current changes directions, the induced force changes direction and begins to oppose the applied force.
 This slows the bar down, lowering the induced voltage and current drawn.
-This continues until the induced force is equal to the applied force, but in the opposite direction, with the bar moving at a constant speed above the steady-state speed.
+This continues until the induced force is equal to the applied force, but in the opposite direction, with the bar moving at a constant speed, now above the steady-state speed.

-With the current flowing the opposite direction, the electric machine charges the battery with the power from the force applied to the bar and acts as a generator.
-This shows an unintuitive aspect of most electric machines: a machine changing between acting as a motor and generator does not result in its direction of motion (or rotation) changing.
+With the current flowing in the opposite direction, the electric machine charges the battery with the power from the force applied to the bar and acts as a generator.
+This shows an unintuitive aspect of most electric machines: a machine that can act as both a motor and generator does not change the direction of its motion.
+In this linear DC machine, the motion is always to the right, and the machine acts as a motor or generator depends on the direction of the load or applied force.

 Power conversion and losses

-Power is defined as work per unit time $P={dW \over dt}$, and an electric machine converts electrical power to mechanical power (as a motor) or mechanical power to electrical power (as a generator).
+Power is defined as the change in work per unit time $P={dW \over dt}$.
+An electric machine converts electrical power to mechanical power (as a motor) or mechanical power to electrical power (as a generator).
 Mechanically, if a constant force $F$ is applied to an object across a distance $x$, the work done is defined as $F \cdot x$, and thus the power as $F \cdot v$.
-Electrically, power is defined as voltage across an element multiplied by its current $V \cdot I$, given the definitions of voltage being work per unit charge ${dW \over dQ}$ and current as charge per unit time ${dQ \over dt}$.
+Electrically, power is defined as voltage across an element multiplied by its current $V \cdot I$.
+Given the definitions of voltage being change in work per unit charge ${dW \over dQ}$ and current as change of charge per unit time ${dQ \over dt}$, it is apparent that electrical power is still the change in work per unit time.

 These equations are summarized in the table below.